About Jeff Pages

 The third book in the series, The Mind of the Dolphins, is set three years after the conclusion of both Barefoot Times and Call of the Delphinidae.
 This has also been taken up by Zeus Publications and was released in 2008.

-The fourth novel, called Cry of the Bunyips, is set two years further on and has just been released by Zeus Publications.
+The fourth novel, called Cry of the Bunyips, is set two years further on and was released through Zeus Publications in 2011.
 There's also a blog for this book at http://cryofthebunyips.wordpress.com.

 My other interests